 Master Gardeners Demonstration Gardens & Hotline: Includes an ornamental shrub and perennial border, themed herb beds, Missouri natives plants, turf plots and a kitchen garden.
 The hotline responds to home garden questions 417-881-8909 or firstname.lastname@example.org.

-Dr. Bill Roston Native Butterfly House: See native butterflies lay eggs, caterpillars feeding, chrysalises in camouflage, and butterflies emerging in this enclosed garden.
+At the Roston Native Butterfly House you can see native butterflies lay eggs, caterpillars feeding, chrysalises in camouflage, and butterflies emerging in this enclosed garden.
 Private tours available.
 Open seasonally, check hours.

 Solar Tram Service: Hop on the Solar Tram for a tour of the park.
 Tours available Sat. and Sun.
 1 p.m.-5 p.m.
 May through Oct.
 Private and group tours available.
 Limit 20.
 Operates seasonally, check hours.